RianReid/Metasploitable2/Report.md

 ![image of php](images/v1.PNG)
 ![image of link](images/v2.PNG)

 After uploading the file successfully I copied the file location and appended it to the search after /upload.
-After hitting go it borught me to a page but there was an error stating that the system function couldn't execute a blank command so back in the bar after new.php I added the cmd that I wanted which in this example was just ls and after hitting go again I got the list of files within the uploads directory.
+After hitting go it borught me to the page but there was an error stating that the system function couldn't execute a blank command so back in the bar after new.php I added the command that I wanted which in this example was just ls, and after hitting go again I got the list of files within the uploads directory.
 The process is shown below.

 ![image of v3](images/v3.PNG)
 ![image of v4](images/v4.PNG)